-In patients’ laboratory data, the mean number of platelets was 246.95 (PLT × 103/μL), the mean INR was 1.05, the mean PT was 11.79 min, and the mean aPTT 29.54 min.
-In none of the patients, the laboratory values were not in the range of values that would explain the table or require further investigation.
+In the patients’ laboratory data, the mean number of platelets was 246.95 (PLT × 103/μL), the mean international normalized ratio was 1.05, the mean prothrombin time was 11.79 min, and the mean activated partial thromboplastin time was 29.54 min.
 Unlike other studies, we used a pulse oximeter in the differential diagnosis of arterial ischemia or digital ischemia, and we did not observe oxygenation impairment in the pulse oximetry that would suggest ischemia in any of the patients (Table 2).

-When the symptoms and the location of the syndrome are examined, all the patients had pain and bruising in the affected area.
-The swelling was 54.1% and the paraesthesia was 37.5%.
+When the symptoms and the location of the syndrome were examined, all the patients had pain and bruising in the affected area.
+The swelling was 54.1% and the paresthesia was 37.5%.
 The mean number of episodes was 3.04.
-When the affected area and finger was considered, the most common regions were right hand (54.1%) and index finger (33.3%) (Table 3).
-Herein, it can be concluded that the disease is seen at the right hand index fingers of middle-aged females.
+When the affected area and finger were considered, the most common regions were right hand (54.1%) and index finger (33.3%) (Table 3).
+Herein, it can be concluded that the disease is most commonly seen at the right hand index fingers of middle-aged females.

 DISCUSSION

 There are few publications on Achenbach’s syndrome in the literature.
-However, the only reason for the scarcity of these publications is not the rareness of the disease.
+However, the scarcity of these publications is not due to the rareness of the disease.
 Our clinical observations suggest that the disease is more common than generally thought.
-Although a large proportion of patients referred to cardiac surgery clinics, some of them referred to other departments such as family medicine, dermatology, internal medicine, haematology, rheumatology, plastic surgery and orthopaedics or the patients were directed to these departments from cardiac surgery clinics.
+Although a large proportion of patients were referred to cardiac surgery clinics, some were referred to other departments such as family medicine, dermatology, internal medicine, hematology, rheumatology, plastic surgery, and orthopedics, or the patients were directed to these departments from cardiac surgery clinics.

-In the absence of a known essential cause, Achenbach’s syndrome is characterized by an acute pain and numbness on the fingers.
-In addition to these complaints swelling and parasthesia can be observed, as well.
-In our study, all the patients had complaints of pain and bruising, yet, swelling and paraesthesia were present in some of them.
-In the literature, two cases were identified in which the locations of the disease were not hand fingers.
+In the absence of a known essential cause, Achenbach’s syndrome is characterized by an acute pain and numbness in the fingers.
+In addition to these complaints, swelling and paresthesia can be observed.
+In our study, all the patients had complaints of pain and bruising, yet swelling and paresthesia were present in only some of them.
+In the literature, two cases were identified in which the location of the disease was not the fingers.
 One of these cases was recurrent subconjunctival hemorrhage in the eye while the other was located in the wrist[2,3].

 Although the etiology of Achenbach’s syndrome is unknown, Singer has hypothesized that in some patients increased capillary resistance and vascular fragility may trigger this disease even in a minimal trauma[4].
-It has also been reported that acrocyanosis, gastrointestinal diseases, migraine and biliary diseases may be related to the etiology of the disease[5].
-Kämpfen and his colleagues[6] have proposed the etiology of vasospasm through a case in which ergotamine was used due to migraine.
-It has been suggested that Achenbach's syndrome may be associated with Raynaud’s syndrome and chilblains in the secondary data gathered from Carpentier and friends’ epidemiological study of Raynaud’s syndrome[7].
-In the same study, this syndrome was found to be associated with tobacco use, alcohol consumption and estrogen therapy while no relation was observed with body-mass index, education level, marital status, occupation, vibration and trauma.
+It has also been reported that acrocyanosis, gastrointestinal diseases, migraines, and biliary diseases may be related to the etiology of the disease[5].
+Kämpfen et al[6] have proposed the etiology of vasospasm through a case in which ergotamine was used due to migraine.
+It has been suggested that Achenbach's syndrome may be associated with Raynaud’s syndrome and Chilblain’s disease in the secondary data gathered from Carpentier et al[7].
+In the same study, this syndrome was found to be associated with tobacco use, alcohol consumption, and estrogen therapy while no relationship was observed with body mass index, education level, marital status, occupation, vibration, and trauma.
 Achenbach’s syndrome is 2-7 times more common in middle-aged women than in men[8-10].
-Although the most common location of the disease varies in the sources, it has been observed more frequently in middle and index fingers[7].
+Although the most common location of the disease varies in the sources, it has been observed more frequently in the middle and index fingers[7].
 Achenbach’s syndrome is generally episodic[11,12].
-In our study, the average number of episodes was 3.04, and the most common finger was the index finger (Figure 1 and 2).
+In our study, the average number of episodes was 3.04, and the most common finger was the index finger (Figures 1 and 2).